wbaldwin23/Sudoku/README.md

 # Sudoku
 A program that solves sudoku puzzles put into it.
+It will also be conducted in Golang.